thinkphp/AutoTagger/Docs/AutoTagger.md

 2. options (*object*) An object containing the AutoTagger instance's options.
 Note: all the options you know from the class Request.JSONP because we have an inheritance.

+PLUS 2

+- tagDelimiter (*String*, default to ', ') - the string added between tags , default is a comma next space.
+- addQuotes (*Boolean*, default to 'true') - boolean to add quotes around tags that contain spaces

 ### Returns:

 (*Object*) This instance of AutoTagger.